Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 \boxed{F_X(x)=\frac{x-a}{b-a}}
 $$

-This means the uniform CDF rises at a constant rate between (a) and (b).
+This means the uniform CDF rises at a constant rate between \(a\) and \(b\).

-That is why its graph is a **straight diagonal line** rather than an S-shaped curve.
+That is why the graph is a straight diagonal line.

 ---

-## 13. At and beyond (b), the CDF equals 1
+## 13. At and beyond \(b\), the CDF equals 1

-Once we reach the end of the interval:
+If:

 $$
 x\geq b
 $$

-all of the probability has accumulated.
+then the entire interval has already been included.

-Therefore:
+Therefore all probability has accumulated:

 $$
 \boxed{F_X(x)=1}